Communicating Research

 PracticeDescriptionBenefits

-Customer InterviewsOne on one conversations with customers to gather insights, feedback, and pain points.Product Managers should have access to join these interviews to ensure that they are up to date with the latest customer feedback.
+Customer InterviewsOne-on-one conversations with customers to gather insights, feedback, and pain points.Product Managers should have access to join these interviews to ensure that they are up to date with the latest customer feedback.

 Research RepositoryA centralised location for storing and managing research data, insights, and findings.Easy access to research data, insights, and findings for all stakeholders.